mjg338/Semicon-wafer-classification/README.md

 # Semicon-wafer-classification

 App: https://semicon-app.herokuapp.com.
-Just save the my_matrix.json file to your console, and upload to the app for a prediction.
+Just save the my_matrix.json file to your computer, and upload to the app for a prediction.
 This can be done for any of the wafers given in the original dataset, provided they've been saved as a .json.

 Here I use a convolutional neural net to classify semiconductor wafers by one of 8 fault types.
 The NN achieves an overall accuracy of about 88% using 40 epochs.
 More epochs will top the models out at 92% but with considerable overtraining.